The list of the best Oxford Colleges

 The best Oxford Colleges for Medicine are Christ Church, Magdalen, and St. John’s.
 All three of these colleges have excellent reputations for medical studies and offer a range of courses in the field.

 Christ Church is one of the oldest and most prestigious colleges at Oxford, and it has a long history of excellence in medical studies.
 It offers a range of courses in medicine, including pre-clinical and clinical studies.
 Magdalen College is also highly regarded for its medical courses, with a focus on research and teaching.
-St. John’s College has an excellent reputation for its medical courses, with a strong emphasis on clinical practice.
-All three colleges have excellent facilities and resources to support students studying medicine at Oxford.

 Notable alumni of these three colleges in medicine include Sir William Osler (Christ Church), Sir Alexander Fleming (Magdalen), and Sir Frederick Gowland Hopkins (St. John’s).
 All three of these individuals made significant contributions to the field of medicine, and their work is still highly regarded today.